KavrakiLab/adaptive-sampling-pmhc/README.md

 The reaction coordinate is measured as the z-coordinate distance between the center of mass between the beta sheet floor and the center of mass of the peptide.
 In the paper, we refer to this as the z-dist value.
 The pMHC can be aligned with PDB: 3I6L to achieve this property.
-For the exact implementation, refer to `run_md_us.py`
+For the exact implementation of the biased simulations, refer to `run_md_us.py`

 We run umbrella sampling simulations centered from 1.0 nm (representing the native state z-dist value) to 3.0 nm (representing z-dist value of the unbound state) in increments of 0.1 nm using a force constant of 100 kJ/mol/nm^2.
 From experience, simulations centered from the 2.0nm to 3.0nm range have the trajectories which contain the most binding and unbinding events, which the DTRAM reweighting algorithm needs to accurate approximate the unbiased MSM.
-If the system is particularly unstable, a looser force constant may be required (like 10 kJ/mol/nm^2) to get smoother unbinding trajectories.
+If the system is particularly unstable, a looser force constant may be required (like 10 kJ/mol/nm^2) to sample more conformations along the unbinding pathway.

 ### a) Setting up simulations